Fody/Anotar/README.md

 The Logger Factory is responsible for building an instance of a logger.

+  * Named `LoggerFactory`.
+  * Namespace doesnt matter.
-It should have a static method GetLogger.
-Namespace doesnt matter.
+  * Have a static method GetLogger.

+For example

     public class LoggerFactory
     {